GiulioFischietti/auth-assignment/docs.md

 PostgreSQL automatically creates a unique B-tree index for columns defined with a `UNIQUE` constraint.
 This is particularly useful for authentication data, where most queries are equality-based lookups rather than range queries.

-The `session_token_hash` index is especially important because session validation requires retrieving a session using a deterministic hash value generated from the client-provided session token.
+The `session_token_hash` index is especially important because session validation requires retrieving a session by session_key_hash.
 Storing and indexing the hash instead of the raw token improves security while maintaining efficient lookup performance.

 ### [4.4 Redis](44-redis)